 Eyewitnesses and Surveillance Footage

-In the police report, there may be additional context provided by the officers or eye-witnesses.
+In the police report, there may be additional context provided by the officers or eyewitnesses.
 Depending on what they say, their statements could be beneficial during settlement negotiations.

 Pedestrian accident lawyers in Duluth may also collect footage from nearby surveillance cameras that could have captured the accident on camera.
-Using said footage, they can paint a clearer picture of what events led to the accident and who was at fault.
+Using this footage, they can paint a clearer picture of what events led to the accident and who was at fault.

 Duluth Pedestrian Accident Lawyer Near Me 678-888-2222